Aligning Utility Programs with Local Codes (Policy)

-Now that Core Performance is incorporated into various codes, NBI has continued the cycle with its successor, the Advanced Buildings New Construction Guide®.
+Now that Core Performance is incorporated into various codes, NBI has continued the cycle with its successor, the New Construction New Construction Guide®.
 An application of the New Construction Guide has been adopted as the prescriptive compliance path for the energy code in Boulder, Colorado.
 The Boulder Energy Code requires a 30% improvement over ASHRAE 90.1-2010, making the New Construction Guide a part of the most stringent energy code in the country.

 Aligning Utility Programs with Codes

 Today, utility energy efficiency programs are beginning to consider opportunities to improve energy performance of buildings by incenting stretch code standards.
 In many cases, utility energy efficiency programs, utility incentives, and jurisdictional stretch code programs can be aligned.
 For example, Massachusetts has set a state-approved stretch code as an optional path for adoption by local jurisdictions.
 To date, that stretch codes has been approved as the mandatory base code in about 100 communities around that state.
 In Massachusetts, a utility program can be a “deemed” compliance path to the stretch codes, and it can be incentivized.
 NBI’s Core Performance is one such path.